What is ADHD?

 What is Attention Deficit Hyperactivity Disorder (ADHD)?

-- Inability to pay attention to details or a tendency to make careless errors in schoolwork or other activities.
+- Difficulty paying attention to detail or a tendency to make what is perceived as careless errors in school or work.

 - Difficulty following instructions.

-- Avoidance or dislike of tasks that require mental effort.
+- Avoidance of tasks that require sustained mental effort.

-- Tendency to lose things like toys, notebooks, or homework.
+- Tendency to lose things like homework, mobile phones or house keys.